jguida941/pysort-visualizer/README.md

 You will land on the launcher window:

 1. **Single Visualizer** loads the production-ready tabbed workspace.
-2. **Compare Mode** dual-pane view.
-Compare different algorithms runtimes against eachother.
+2. **Compare Mode** opens a dual-pane view to compare different algorithms' runtimes against each other.

-## Working with the Single Visualizer or the Compare Visualizer
+## Working with the Single Visualizer or Compare Mode

+### Single Visualizer
 - Enter comma-separated integers in the input field (numbers are automatically applied 1.5 seconds after you stop typing) or click **Generate** to use the active preset/seed.
 - Use **Start**, **Step ▶**, **Step ◀**, the timeline slider, or keyboard shortcuts to navigate.
 Every action replays the canonical `Step` sequence—no frame skipping.
 - Toggle **Show values** at small `n` to annotate each bar.
 - Click **Export** to choose CSV, JSON, PNG, or GIF.
 PNG renders the current canvas.
 GIF synthesizes the animation from captured frames; you must play through the run first.
-- Hit **Benchmark** to produce `benchmark.csv` with wall-clock timing for every registered algorithm against the current preset (including any custom array).
+- Hit **Benchmark** to produce `benchmark.csv` with wall-clock timing for the active algorithm (three sequential seeds per preset, including any custom array).
 - The **Details** pane surfaces algorithm notes, complexity tables, and metadata pulled from the registry.

+### Compare Mode (Recently Fixed!)
+- Launch two algorithms side by side for direct comparison
+- Synchronized playback controls affect both panes simultaneously
+- Independent algorithm selection for each pane
+- Shared dataset configuration ensures fair comparison
+- Fixed stepping behavior ensures both algorithms advance in sync
+- Perfect for teaching algorithm efficiency differences

+### UI Features
-- **View → High Contrast Mode** switches to a light theme. **View → Show Debug Panel** reveals live internals (player state, timers, recent steps) for the active tab.
+- **View → High Contrast Mode** switches to a light theme
+- **View → Show Debug Panel** reveals live internals (player state, timers, recent steps) for the active tab
+- **Auto-apply input** with 1.5-second debouncing prevents accidental changes while typing
+- **Keyboard shortcuts** for all major functions (Space for play/pause, Left/Right arrows for stepping, etc.)

 ## Algorithm Catalog